Presidency: Irish presidency

 The Office of the President of Ireland (Uachtarán na hÉireann) is outlined in Ireland's constitution.
 The president is elected by direct popular vote.
 Suffrage is universal for anyone eighteen and older and is determined that anyone who is eligible to vote for members of Dáil Éireann (the lower house of parliament), is eligible to vote for the president.
 The vote is conducted by secret ballot.
 Every citizen who is thirty-five or older is eligible to be nominated for the presidency; and must be nominated by either twenty or more representatives from Houses of the Oireachtas (the national parliament) or four administrative counties.
 The term of office is for seven years and no president may serve more than two terms.
 The president must reside in or near Dublin.
 The president acts as chief diplomat and represents all the people of Ireland in their engagements home or abroad.
 The president does not have executive power, and only enacts their powers under the discretion of the rest of the government.
 However, the president has ultimate discretion in some instances, an example of which would be that the president can refer a bill to the Supreme Court to rule on its constitutionality.
 Another duty of the president is to appoint the Taoiseach (prime minister), as nominated by the Dáil Éireann.
 The president can then appoint other ministers to the government by the nomination of the Taoiseach.
 The president is the commander of the Defence Forces.
-The President of Ireland since 2012 is Michael D. Higgins, who was elected in October 2011.
+The President of Ireland since 11 November 2025 is Catherine Connolly, who was elected in 24 October 2025.